thaoph96/294P-SkinCancer/README.md

 Image preprocessing is crucial in preparing data for CNN models.
 By enhancing image quality and augmenting data, preprocessing techniques help the model generalize better and improve its performance.
 Effective preprocessing can mitigate issues like image noise and variability, leading to better accuracy and robustness in detecting skin cancer.

-4. __Addressing Previous Action Items__
+4. __Addressing Previous Action Items__:
 In the previous presentation, there was a need for more comprehensive evidence regarding the analysis conducted.
 Since then, I have successfully completed the following actions:

-    1. Data Exploration: I have conducted an exploratory analysis of the data, examining its characteristics and underlying patterns.
+    a.
+Data Exploration: I have conducted an exploratory analysis of the data, examining its characteristics and underlying patterns.

-    2. Logistic Regression Model: I have trained and evaluated a Logistic Regression model on the metadata, achieving significant results that demonstrate its effectiveness in skin cancer prediction.
+    b.
+Logistic Regression Model: I have trained and evaluated a Logistic Regression model on the metadata, achieving significant results that demonstrate its effectiveness in skin cancer prediction.

-    3. Convolutional Neural Network: I was still in the process of training the Convolutional Neural Network (CNN).
+    c.
+Convolutional Neural Network: I was still in the process of training the Convolutional Neural Network (CNN).
 These steps address the previous gaps and offer a comprehensive view of the analysis and model performance.

 ### Conclusion